ad3ller/emonitor/README.rst

 emonitor
 ========

-Read and record data from serial instruments with python.
+A stupidly simple command-line programm for reading and recording data from serial instruments.

+Written using python 3 and tested on widows 10 and ubuntu 16.04.

-Tested using a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.
+Example configuration for a Pfeiffer Maxigauge vacuum pressure gauge reader and a Lakeshore 336 temperature controller.

 Install
 -------